 - Drivers with a New Jersey probationary license must obey any restrictions that apply to their license.

-- Drivers with a New Jersey learner’s permit are not allowed to drive out of state.
+- Drivers with a New Jersey learner’s permit cannot drive out of state.

 Can you drive out of state with a probationary license?

-According to the New Jersey Motor Vehicle Commission (MVC), minors with a probationary license (formerly known as a provisional license) are allowed to drive out of state.
-However, if your child only has a New Jersey learner’s permit, they are only allowed to drive in the state.
+According to the New Jersey Motor Vehicle Commission (MVC), minors with a probationary license (formerly a provisional license) can drive out of state.
+However, if your child only has a New Jersey learner’s permit, they can only drive in the state.

-While your teen is allowed to drive out of state on a probationary license, all the probationary license rules and driving restrictions associated with a probationary license in New Jersey must be followed regardless of where you are driving.
+While your teen can drive out of state on a probationary license, all the probationary license rules and driving restrictions associated with a probationary license in New Jersey must be followed regardless of where you are driving.

 According to the New Jersey MVC, a person with a graduated driver’s license (GDL) must observe the following requirements and restrictions: